-The Plan ESOP 2012 is not supported by the special fund for encouraging worker participation in the companies, as provided for under sect.
-4, paragraph 112, of Law December, 24 2003 n.
+The Plan Let's Share for 2014 is not supported by the special fund for encouraging worker participation in the companies, as provided for under sect.
+4, paragraph 112, of Law December 24, 2003 n.
 350.

 4.3 PROCEDURE FOR THE ADOPTION OF THE PLAN AND TIMEFRAME FOR THE ASSIGNMENT OF THE FINANCIAL INSTRUMENTS